vgrankin/vgrankin.github.io/_posts/2018-08-23-pascals-triangle.md

 **Fig. 2.**

 I’m sure you can figure out the pattern on how to fill those costs.
 It goes like this.
-You look at particular brick/item and calculate its cost by adding up all costs in preceding column's cells (exluding bottom-most cell) like this -> look at the first brick on the right (neighbour) and go down while accumulating costs sum.
+You look at particular brick/item/cell and calculate its cost by adding up all costs in preceding column's cells (excluding bottom-most cell) like this -> look at the cell on the right (neighbour) on the same level and go down while accumulating costs sum.

 For example at step 10 you can see that 2nd cell on the left of first row has cost 3 and it is calculated by looking at sum of costs (gray color values) of its neighbor column on